jeskodes/word-scramble/README.md

 ### Features for Future Versions:

-- Fix accessibility issue so can use tab controls to play game.
+- Fix accessibility issue so can use tab controls to play game; split game into more functions so greater flexibility.
 - Add to Json File and create levels of difficulty, Easy, Medium, Hard.
-- Add additional categories, e.g. Food, Countries, Actions.
+- Add additional categories, e.g. Food, Countries, Actions; add different start pages and themes for each category.
 - Add buttons to choose difficulty level.
-- Store the 5 words per game in a temporary array and create scoreboard at end showing correct and incorrect words.
+- Store the 5 words per game in a temporary array - likely with for loop and create scoreboard at end showing correct and incorrect words.
 - Best of 5 games then final score.
 - Timer.
 - Split scrambled word into individual tiles.
+- Experiment with ["Fisher-Yates" shuffle algorithim](https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/) to randomise selection of words.
 - More celebratory and dynamic "Game Over" or "You Won".

 ## Testing